fenhl/mwikiircbot/README.md

 See the docstring in [`mwikiircbot.py`](mwikiircbot.py).

 *   If specified, the bot will use `<name>` as its IRC nick.
 The default value is MediaWiki.
 *   Upon startup, the bot will connect to the IRC server specified by `<host>` at port 6667, and join the `<channel>`s.
-Make sure to prefix the channels with `#`, and to escape the channel name when calling from a command line.
+Make sure to prefix the channels with `#`, and to escape the channel names when calling from a command line.

 [Docopt]: https://docopt.org/ (docopt)
 [IRC]: http://en.wikipedia.org/wiki/Internet_Relay_Chat (Wikipedia: Internet Relay Chat)